Sea lions are a part of the fabric of any marine environment.

 View this post on Instagram

-For most of September and early October, people have been visiting the location to observe the sea lions and take pictures.
+Since the sea lions have been at this location more frequently, people have been visiting the location to observe the sea lions and take pictures.
 While dozens of sea lions in one central location is an awesome sight to see, a local non-profit group is seeking to educate residents and visitors on how to view the wildlife properly and safely.

 Volunteers with the Channel Islands Marine & Wildlife Institute (CIMWI), a non-profit organization who aims to positively impact conservation through marine mammal rescue, rehabilitation, research, and education to promote ocean and human health, have been monitoring the sea lions and educating residents and visitors as resources permit.

-In addition, CIMWI has posted signage at the location to educate the public on disturbing or feeding marine mammals.
+In addition, CIMWI has posted signage at the location to educate the public on not disturbing or feeding marine mammals.
 Here are some of the rules:

 - Do not disturb or feed marine mammals.